We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

-A virtual or online bartending class is an education system that uses technology to teach students the ins and outs of making drinks from the comfort of their own homes.
-Often, these courses stem from in-person class concepts and are taught by industry experts with years of experience in the field.
-Some are meant to be experienced independently, and some work well for groups (both casual and professional).
+An online bartending school uses the virtual platform to teach students the ins and outs of drink-making and hospitality.
+Often, courses stem from in-person class concepts and are taught by industry experts with years of experience.
+Some courses are meant to be experienced independently, while others work well for teams (both casual groups and professional staff).

 How Are Online Bartending Classes Different From Online Cocktail Classes?

 An online cocktail class is typically a one-off virtual event that walks guests through the making of one or two cocktails (sometimes more, depending on the class).
-Virtual or online bartending classes are more in-depth and explore what it takes to make a great drink—think theory, technique, history, ethics, and the like—while teaching classic recipes and giving you the tools to build on that foundation.
+Virtual, or online, bartending classes go more in-depth and explore concepts like drink theory, technique, history, and ethics.
+They also cover recipe-making, and some offer a certification.

 How Much Do Online Bartending Classes Cost?

 As with most products and experiences, the cost depends on the company and the format you choose.
-If you’re just looking for something casual to do on your own time, you can always opt for a free or low-cost platform.
-Or, if you’re looking to go all out and cap your education with certification, there are options from roughly $50 to $150, generally speaking.
-It’s all about finding the right fit for your objectives and budget.
+If you’re looking for something casual to do in your own time, you can always opt for a free or low-cost platform.
+For those looking for professional development, complete with a certification, options range from roughly $50 to $150.

 How Long Are Bartending Online Classes?